 When traveling, the more unique the stop the better, and Nitt Witt Ridge is one of the most unusual places I have been to in a long time.
-Michael the tour guide is a very knowledgeable and I highly recommend making the stop here for a fun history lesson of a bizarre California coastal house.
+Michael, the tour guide, is very knowledgeable and I highly recommend making the stop here for a fun history lesson of a bizarre California coastal house.
 Here is all the information.

 - Tours most days at 11,12 and 2 but call to confirm

 - Suggested donation of $10 (as of 2019)

-This house was owned by an eccentric man named Art Beal who lived by his own rules.
+This house was owned by an eccentric man named Art Beal, who lived by his own rules.
 He upset half of the city with his constant building and strange personality but did build a house that is still standing today, made mostly of trash.
-He loved his “coffee” which meant beer (he even built with the empty cans) and turned this 2 and a half acre property into a modern work of art.
+He loved his “coffee,” which meant beer (he even built with the empty cans) and turned this two and a half acre property into a modern work of art.
 There are tons of stories about him available online, but my favorite is that he had a toilet on the roof and used to sit up there and converse with people walking below, sometimes clothed sometimes not.
 He passed away in 1992 at the age of 96, and his ashes were spread on the property.

 The current owners bought the house about 15 years ago for less than 50,000 and have dedicated their time to keeping it up and running and providing tours for visitors of the impressive piece of California history.
 This house is a registered California Historical Landmark.

 Here is a little video from Michael about how they came upon the house.